TurkuNLP/FinBERT/README.md

 Download the model here: [bert-base-finnish-cased.zip](http://dl.turkunlp.org/finbert/bert-base-finnish-cased.zip)

+## Usage

+If you want to use the model with the huggingface/transformers library, follow the steps in [huggingface_transformers.md]

 Initial, as of yet unpublished and therefore unofficial evaluation results of the model are as follows:

 ### Named Entity Recognition on the FiNER data